 Similarly, if a servicemember's spouse who is not a Colorado resident has any income, other than income from services performed, derived from Colorado sources, such Colorado-source income is subject to Colorado taxation.
-See Income Tax Topics: Part-Year Residents and Nonresidents for additional information regarding Colorado-source income for nonresidents.
+For additional information, please see Department publication Income Tax Topics: Part-Year Residents and Nonresidents, available online at Tax.Colorado.gov/current-guidance-publications.